hashicorp/consul-telemetry-collector/README.md

 +    enabled: true
 ```

-Now, apply your new configuration using the upgrade command:
+Apply the new configuration using the upgrade command:

 ```bash
 consul-k8s upgrade -f values.yaml